HGNC/vgnc-internal-orm/README.md

 ## License

-MIT License - see LICENSE file for details.
+CC0 License - see LICENSE file for details.

 ## Project Links